stephanie-K/practitioner-stories/who-we-are.md

 <h2 class="top-line">Stéphanie Krus</h2>

 She works for Sopra Steria as a service designer.
-She came to Scotland 16 years ago.
+She came to Scotland in 2005.
 Her background is in teaching and computing initially.
 She never really studied service design as such, but has learned by doing, in previous roles, in a council and at the Ministry of Justice.

 <p><image src="/practitioner-stories/images/photoSK.png"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Stéphanie"></image></p>